rfl-urbaniak/teaching/menu/visualization.md

 - <a href="https://docs.google.com/forms/d/e/1FAIpQLSdQ6Qsp_ISoJr1LgmQDIAkCOxZuZdmEQMwCnVuKiKJ1TMf5cQ/viewform?usp=sf_link">Registration form</a>

+### Tutorial points (12.06)

+The linked file contains a summary of the points you have collected during your tutorials.

+- <a href="https://rfl-urbaniak.github.io/teaching/sharedResources/grades/TutVis.pdf">Tutorial points (12.06)</a>

 ### Second version of the project

 Here you can submit your second version of the project through the Google Form.